-So, that is what this what we will see in this diagram this is the same diagram showing the variation in the tensile strength and ductility as a function of the carbon content for 2.25 chromium, 1 molybdenum steel.
-In as welded condition as well as in stress relived condition at 1300 Fahrenheit for 1 hour per section thickness.
-So, what it shows that is significant increase in the tensile strength in as welded condition.
-But the tensile strength in stress relived condition is dropped significantly, so more significant drop in the tensile strength takes place as compared to the kind of benefit that we get in terms of the ductility.
-So, this is the kind of improvement in ductility which is observed with the stress reliving treatment but in both the cases whether it is in stress relived condition or in as welded condition with the increase of carbon content, we are getting increase in tensile strength and the reduction in the elongation or reduction in the ductility of the weldment.
-(Refer Slide Time: 14:10)
+While there is a significant drop in the yield in the tensile strength of the weld metal with the increase of carbon content tensile strength is increasing while the stress relieving treatment is reducing the tensile strength significantly.
+So, that is what we will see in this diagram this also this is the same diagram showing the variation.
+So, in the tensile strength and ductility as a function of the carbon content for 2.25 chromium 1 molybdenum steel in as welded condition as well as in stress lift condition at 1300 Fahrenheit for 1 hour per section thickness.
+So, what it shows there is significant increase in the tensile strength in as welded condition but the tensile strength in stress relief condition is dropped significantly.

+So, more significant drop in the tensile strength takes place as compared to the kind of benefit that we get in terms of the ductility.
+So, this is the kind of improvement in ductility which is observed with the stress relieving treatment.
+Whether it is in stress relieved condition or in as welded condition with the increase of carbon content we are getting increase in tensile strength and the reduction in the elongation or reduction in the ductility of the weldment.
+Now we will be talking about the creep embrittlement basically it is attributed to the precipitation of residual elements. at prior austenite grain boundaries in the heat affected zone.

-Now will be talking about the creep embrittlement basically is attributed basically it is attributed to the precipitation of residual elements at prior austenite grain boundaries in the heat affected zone.
-So, at the grain boundaries some of the undesirable phases precipitates and form the intermetallic compounds and the phases which at high temperature exposure on.
-Like say this temperature is around say 700 Fahrenheit to 1100 Fahrenheit, so exposure in this temperature range leads to the precipitation of the residual elements at the para austenite grain boundaries.
-And this precipitation weakens the material lowers the ductility and increases the embrittlement of the chromium molybdenum steels especially in the heat affected zone.
-So, prolonged exposure leads to the cracking the heat affected zone due to the creep embrittlement.
-And this kind of the embrittlement is attributed to the means is affected by the composition as well as the heat treatment condition of the plates which are being welded.
-Normally this problem is more severe when the weld joint is used in as welded condition and some of the like normalizing and tampering treatments helps to reduce this kind of embrittlement tendency.
-Similarly they are few compositions of the chromium molybdenum steels with the addition of tungsten and vanadium they also help in reducing the creep embrittlement tendency of the chromium molybdenum steel weld joints.
-(Refer Slide Time: 16:07)
+So at the grain boundaries some of the undesirable phases precipitates and form the intermetallic compounds and the phases which at high temperature exposure on high temperature exposure like say this temperature is around 700 Fahrenheit to 1100 Fahrenheit.
+So, exposure in this temperature range leads to the precipitation of the residual elements at the prior austenite grain boundaries and this precipitation weakens the material, lowers the ductility and increases the embrittlement of the chromium molybdenum steels especially in the heat affected zone.
+So prolonged exposure leads to the cracking in the heat affected zone due to the creep embrittlement and this kind of the embrittlement is attributed to the means is affected by the composition as well as the heat treatment condition of the plates which are being welded.
+Normally this problem is more severe when the weld joint is used in as welded condition and some of the like normalizing and tempering treatments helps to reduce this kind of embrittlement tendency.
+Similarly, there are few compositions of the chromium molybdenum steels with the addition of tungsten and vanadium.

-Since these steels are normally of the high strengths like 100 to 150KSI.
-So, because of the high yield strength of these steels their weld joints are less tolerance, less tolerant to the weld discontinuities because these easily provide the high stress concentration to promote the crack growth rate and premature failure.
-So, a stress notches all stress results so the failure of the weldments of the chromium molybdenum steels of high yield strength is significantly promoted by the discontinuities notches.
-And all stress results in what are form they are there like sharp change in cross section or very high stress concentration of the weld.
+They also help in reducing the creep embrittlement tendency of the chromium molybdenum steel weld joints.
+Since these steels are normally of the high strengths like 100 to 150 KSI, so because of the high yield strength of these steels their weld joints are less tolerant to the weld discontinuities because these easily provide the high stress concentration to promote the crack growth rate and premature failure.
+So, stress notches all stress raisers.
+So, the failure of the weldments of the chromium molybdenum steels of high yield strength is significantly promoted by discontinuities, notches and all stress stressors in whatever form they are there like sharp change in cross section or very high stress concentration at the toe of the weld.
 So, all these will be promoting the crack nucleation as well as their growth if these discontinuities are present.
-(Refer Slide Time: 17:17)